BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

 config.sh_client_id = 'Add your Sentinel Hub instance ID' config.sh_client_secret = 'Add your Sentinel Hub client secret'
 ```
 Next, we set the date range for which the images will be downloaded, and the location over which the image will be downloaded.
 We set the cloud_cover to 0.25.
-In general, this value ensures we retain only images having with cloud cover less than or equal to 0.25
+In general, this value ensures we retain only images having 0.25 as maximum cloud cover.
 ```
 Set the path to your shapefile shapefile_path = "/path/to/shapefile.shp/"